 - Technology and the Piano – This informative article gives information on piano history, technology and software used today.
 It also speaks on the traditional piano.

 It goes without saying, that when it comes to playing the piano, all kinds of sounds can be produced.
 For instance, on the grand piano you can produce Mozart pieces or classical arrangements.
 The piano itself is used in solo performances, ensembles and when playing chamber music, the boogie-woogie style or the sounds of low music or that of ragtime; playing the music like that of Eubie Blake and Max Morath.
 Piano music can put you in a somber mood, and it can also lift your spirit, making you get up and dance.
 You will find pianos being used in theater performances, recitals, schools, churches and night clubs.

 - Colonial Music – Music and the piano sounds of the Colonial period fill this article.
 Also included with the article are photo images that elaborate on the information found in the article.

 - Ragtime Piano Music – This is a very informative article that discuss the piano and Ragtime Music.
 The article gives information on Eubie Blake.
 You can also listen to an audio of two Ragtime piano players.

-- A Celebration of the Piano (PDF) – This PDF file article gives a brief history of the piano from Bach to the Boogie Woogie.
+- A Keynote of Music History – This article gives a brief history of the piano from Bach to the Boogie Woogie.
 Information covers the 18th, 19th and 20th century productions of the piano.